The Top 5 Things You Should Know About an NDIS Investment Property

 And lastly, to enrol in the NDIS, each dwelling must meet certification standards.
 You can access most of the requirements and obligations for SDA in the NDIS (Specialist Disability Accommodation) Rules 2021 (SDA Rules).

-4. Funding Is Attached to the National Disability Insurance Scheme Participant, Not the Property
+4. SDA Funding is Attached to the National Disability Insurance Scheme Participant, Not the Property

 This is due to the fact that the SDA funding serves to help cover the costs of care and support for people with disabilities, not to subsidise landlords who have built specialised housing for disabled people.